Birth Centre Safety

 If you are experiencing a healthy, low risk pregnancy, birth is generally very safe for both you and your baby regardless of care provider (midwife or doctor) and setting (home, birth centre or hospital).

-That said, the specialized education and traning that midwives undergo significantly contributes to the safety of birth centre births in Ontario.
+That said, the specialized education and training that midwives undergo significantly contributes to the safety of birth centre births in Ontario.

 - are regulated health professionals